vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Reconstruction of the architrave of the gateway, facing east

 The upper cross-beam had makara heads at each end with architectural representa tions on the cross-lintel that show dvibhūma Phāṁsanā structures [i.e. ‘tiered, pyra midal roof-type’] faced with candraśālās and with small, square, stone platforms sur porting globular āmalakas represented to either side of the upper bhūmi.
-Such units have been found at Bhūmarā and Sārnāth, are suggested at S¯ondani and earlier at Bilsad. , are still utilized on structures in Surāṣṭra in the seventh century, and contribute conceptually to the formation of the Nāgara superstructure, where they become in corporated as bhūmikhaṇḍas.
+Such units have been found at Bhūmarā and Sārnāth, are suggested at Sōndani and earlier at Bilsad. , are still utilized on structures in Surāṣṭra in the seventh century, and contribute conceptually to the formation of the Nāgara superstructure, where they become in corporated as bhūmikhaṇḍas.

 18 Bhandarkar op. cit.
 125, Plate XIV(b) (probably upside-down).